chrisbaltazar/mars-rover/README.md

 The test is based on a hypothetical surface with any defined measures in which the origin is located right in the center of it like in any Cartesian map using the coords (0,0) and the axis X and Y.

+Please refer to the README.pdf file for more details about the test.

 ## Installation

 - clone the repository in your local PC